Cernewein/Devops/Learning Path/06_linux_os_knowledge.md

 # General OS knowledge

 The goal here is to get a general overview of how an OS works, and in particular how linux works under the hood.
-These notes are based on the [tutorials point OS tutorial](https://www.tutorialspoint.com/operating_system/index.htm).

 ## Overview